 The young experimenter had the use of a garden shed as a "shack" which, although self-contained, suffered somewhat from damp.
 (2) Enthusiasts in the 1920s and 1930s often had to make their own components, especially coils.
 If a set worked first time, this was a great surprise.

-As a young man, Davey continued to follow technical developments with interest.
+Davey continued to follow technical developments in other fields with interest.
 When Wireless World published a design for a resistance-coupled "Quality Amplifier" in the mid-30s, he saw it as a sign of hope for real improvement, even though there was no broadcast input source available then that could do it justice.
 The innovation of negative feedback shortly afterwards was equally promising.
-(4)
+(5)

-During World War II, Davey served in the Royal Signals, achieving the rank of Major.
-He took part in clandestine operations in France, but said little about these exploits.
-(5) Stationed in Germany at the end of the War, Davey was the first British amateur to operate a transmitter in the British sector of Berlin, and made contact with all parts of the world with just 10 watts' transmitting power.
-(6) (I have no evidence that these transmissions were part of the Allies' operations, or official in any way.
-It seems likely that Davey and others simply used their expertise in the free-for-all in Germany at the end of the War.
-After his death, some effort has gone into trying to establish whether Davey became a licensed amateur operator in the UK, but no evidence for this has emerged.)
-(7)
+During World War 2, Davey served in the Royal Corps of Signals, achieving the rank of Major.
+He took part in clandestine operations in France, but said little about these exploits, claiming always that he was still bound by the Official Secrets Act.
+(6) His editor Jack Cox relates that Davey, stationed in Germany at the end of the War, was the first British amateur to operate a transmitter in the British sector of Berlin.
+With callsign D2AH, he made contact with all parts of the world on the 10-metre band with just 10 watts' transmitting power on telephony.
+(7) Davey himself states that when he was "overseas for some years", he had a transmitter operating and was able to keep in touch with his home quite easily.
+(8) I have no evidence that any of his transmissions were part of the Allies' operations, or official in any way, and we may surely assume that the transmissions directed at his home would have been made only from safely liberated territory.
+It seems likely that Davey and others simply used their expertise in the free-for-all in Europe at the end of the War.
+After his death, some effort has gone into trying to establish whether Davey became a licensed amateur operator in the UK, but no evidence for this has emerged.
+(9)

 The Boy’s Own Paper, that bastion of British morality, had been severely limited by paper shortages during the war, and this continued for some time.
 Gilbert Davey’s articles sometimes appeared without circuit diagrams or practical layouts; the additional details were only sent out to those who wanted to build the sets.
 A succession of Davey designs was published during the late 40s and the 50s, calculated to appeal to the active older boy.
 They included an early version of the beginner’s one-valver (see THE BEGINNER'S 1-VALVER), a Simple Three-Valve set, a Holiday Radio, and a portable Cycle Radio - not to be used on the move!
 (For further details of these three, see YOUR DAVEY SETS.)
 Other designs included an all-mains two-valve receiver, a high-fidelity amplifier, and a bedside radio.
 The BOP constantly carried advertisements from training colleges and the armed services inviting boys to train as radio operators or technicians (demand far exceeded supply), as the advertisers doubtless knew of the popularity of his articles.